 - Manual Chiller Tube cleaning requirements after Helios installation – Qualitative and Quantitative.

+Successfully Integrating the new technology was one of UNL’s highest priorities to ensure the system was operated to its highest potential.
+To assist with the Helios integration, Innovas Technologies worked closely for the first year with the UNL operators and maintenance personnel, ensuring they were well-versed on managing the Helios operation.
 Specifically, Innovas Technologies personnel made bi-monthly visits to assist in ball change efforts and system inspection.
 This provided ample opportunity to train the operations and maintenance personnel to self-reliance in operating the Helios system.

 The method of analysis involved two approaches.
 In the first method, Trend Condenser Approach Temperature would be measured.
 This is the simplest way to measure heat transfer efficiency of a heat exchanger.